chantomkit/COMP0087_SNLP/README.md

 2. Do `python process_pretrain_data.py` without any arguments will run the pipeline with default settings.\
 \
 To summarize the default behavior, the pipeline will process the full corpus of BabyLM following the default directory sturcture.
-It will use the model `SamLowe/roberta-base-go_emotions` with cpu for emotion inference, then it will further filter out non-confident emotions predictions and neutral emotion.\
+It will use the model from HuggingFace `SamLowe/roberta-base-go_emotions` with cpu for emotion inference, then it will further filter out non-confident emotions predictions and neutral emotion.\
 \
 To see what each argument does, do `python run_pretrain_data.py -h`.